Nathan O'Driscoll

 Nathan O'Driscoll (born 17 May 2002) is an Australian rules footballer playing for the Fremantle Football Club in the Australian Football League (AFL).

 AFL career

-O'Driscoll was selected by the Fremantle Football Club with the 27th pick in round 2 of the 2020 national draft.
-O'Driscoll grew up in Northam, Western Australia, he is the younger brother of AFLW player Emma O'Driscoll.
+O'Driscoll was drafted with Fremantle's second selection, the 27th overall, in the 2020 national draft.

 2022: Debut Season

 After not playing any AFL games in 2021, he made his AFL debut as the medical substitute for Fremantle in round 2 of the 2022 AFL season against St Kilda.
-He entered the game in the final quarter after Sean Darcy injured his ankle and kicked a spectacular goal from near the boundary line.
+He entered the game in the final quarter after Sean Darcy injured his ankle and kicked a spectacular goal with his first kick from near the boundary line.
 He received his first Goal of the Year nomination in round 8 against the North Melbourne Kangaroos with an incredible set shot drop punt from the left pocket.
 O'Driscoll was sidelined prior to round 9 due to a stress fracture in his foot.